mezoo-adel/beena_mart_task/README.md

 ## How to run the project ??

-after you download/clone the project, you should follow these steps:
+after you download/clone the project, you should follow these steps: </br>
-    1- go to project directory and open terminal/cmd.
+    1- go to project directory and open terminal/cmd. </br>
-    2- copy the .env.example file and rename it to .env.
+    2- copy the .env.example file and rename it to .env </br>
-    3- run the following commands:
+    3- run the following commands: </br>
         - composer update.
         - php artisan key:generate.
         - php artisan migrate --seed. "enter yes to create the database"